France in the early modern period: France in the 17th and 18th centuries

 Last King of Early France.
-By Joseph Duplessis (1775).
+Portrait of Louis XVI by Joseph Duplessis (1776).

 On the whole, the 18th century saw growing discontent with the monarchy and the established order.
 Louis XV was a highly unpopular king for his sexual excesses, overall weakness, and for losing Canada to the British.
 A strong ruler like Louis XIV could enhance the position of the monarchy, while Louis XV weakened it.
 The writings of the philosophers such as Voltaire were a clear sign of discontent, but the king chose to ignore them.
 He died of smallpox in 1774, and the French people shed few tears at his passing.
 While France had not yet experienced the industrial revolution that was beginning in England, the rising middle class of the cities felt increasingly frustrated with a system and rulers that seemed silly, frivolous, aloof, and antiquated, even if true feudalism no longer existed in France.

 Anti-establishment ideas fermented in 18th-century France in part due to the country's relative egalitarianism.
 While less liberal than England during the same period, the French monarchy never approached the absolutism of the eastern rulers in Vienna, Berlin, St. Petersburg, and Constantinople in part because the country's traditional development as a decentralized, feudal society acted as a restraint on the power of the king.
 Different social classes in France each had their own unique set of privileges so that no one class could completely dominate the others.

 Upon Louis XV's death, his grandson Louis XVI became king.
 Initially popular, he too came to be widely detested by the 1780s.
 Again a weak ruler, he was married to an Austrian archduchess, Marie Antoinette, whose naïvety and cloistered/alienated Versailles life permitted ignorance of the true extravagance and wasteful use of borrowed money (Marie Antoinette was significantly more frugal than her predecessors).
 French intervention in the US War of Independence was also very expensive.

 With the country deeply in debt, Louis XVI permitted the radical reforms of Turgot and Malesherbes, but noble disaffection led to Turgot's dismissal and Malesherbes' resignation in 1776.
 They were replaced by Jacques Necker.
 Necker had resigned in 1781 to be replaced by Calonne and Brienne, before being restored in 1788.
 A harsh winter that year led to widespread food shortages, and by then France was a powder keg ready to explode.

 On the eve of the French Revolution of 1789, France was in a profound institutional and financial crisis, but the ideas of the Enlightenment had begun to permeate the educated classes of society.

 On 1792 September 21 the French monarchy was effectively abolished by the proclamation of the French First Republic.